Brønderslev railway station: History

 The station opened in 1871 as the section from to Frederikshavn of the new Vendsyssel Line opened on 16 August 1871.
 On 7 January 1879, at the opening of the Limfjord Railway Bridge, the Vendsyssel line was connected with Aalborg station, the Randers-Aalborg railway line and the rest of the Danish rail network.

 The station opened in more or less open fields near the small farming village of Vester Brønderslev, located approximately 1.5 km west of the highway between Aalborg and Hjørring.
 The improved infrastructure resulted in growth in trade and industry, and after the opening of the railway line, a railway town quickly developed around the station.
 During the last decades of the 19th century, the town grew at an almost explosive rate, so that in 1921 it achieved the status of market town (købstad) as the penultimate Danish town.

 The development of the town and the growth in traffic led to the need for better infrastructure to support the growing city and improve the railway infrastructure.
 As early as 1889, space was freed up when the postal service voluntarily moved out and built a new post office in extension of the station building.
-Later it was decided to move the railway tracks west and elevate them in order to increase capacity at the station and eliminate three level crossings in the town.
+Later it was decided to move the railway tracks west and elevate them to increase capacity at the station and eliminate three level crossings in the town.
 Thus, in 1966, the station was moved to its current location as part of the realignment of the railway tracks through the town, and the old station was closed and torn down.

 In 2017, operation of the regional rail services on the Vendsyssel Line to Aalborg and Frederikshavn were transferred from the national railway company DSB to the regional railway company Nordjyske Jernbaner (NJ).

 In 2024, the station was renovated with the passenger platform being raised from 26 cm to 55 cm and shortened from 289 m to 130 m.
 Also the accessibility of the station was improved.